Leighs Construction - Nugent Rise

 3. Will you be able to make the best use of the space?

-While taking a DIY approach does allow you some flexibility in design, you’ll need to get a really clear idea of the space required for hanging and shelving before you start mapping out your wardrobe or purchasing materials.
+While taking a DIY approach does allow you some flexibility in design, you’ll need to get a really clear idea of the space required before you start mapping out your wardrobe or purchasing materials.
 If you are opting for a kitset, you won’t have a lot of room for customisation, so when deciding on which model to buy, have a think about your storage requirements and how you would like to optimise your hanging, shelving and drawer space.

 We don’t all have an eye for design, and this is where the services of a professional wardrobe company really come in handy.
 After all, their main function is, in fact, design.
 Their job is to assess your individual storage requirements, take into account your available space and design a tailored solution for your needs.
 If you are renovating, your consultant will also be able to advise regarding any permits or wardrobe allowances your builder should take into consideration, to ensure you avoid any costly mistakes.